Day Habilitation helps people with developmental disabilities get the most out of every day!

 Promoting health and wellness of body and mind, individuals are encouraged to express themselves through nostalgic activities, gardening, exercise, music, and massage therapy.
 By building community experiences and developing meaningful relationships, the program further enhances each individual’s sense of self.

-Southwest Day Services provides services for many individuals with varying needs and interests.
+Lambert Day Services provides services for many individuals with varying needs and interests.
 With 55 individuals currently receiving services, the site is focused on not only providing basic needs, but on meeting the individuals' goals and providing assistance in our community.
 The individuals participate in volunteering activities at Meals on Wheels, the Soup Kitchen, Episcopal Church Home, Food Link, and the Moose Lodge.
 The individuals are also members of the local YMCA, library, and bowling alley.

 When on site, the individuals participate in activities such as arts and crafts, chorus, dance group, exercise group, and karaoke.
 They learn about the weather, money, and current events, and work with a music therapist from the Hochstein School of Music.